sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/docker/index.md

 ## Running on Mac M1 ARM
-We have ARM container that will be used by default but it will use an older version of Chromium and a newer version of Firefox.
-The problem is that the Chrome team (Google, 30000+ engineers) do not build Chrome/Chromium on ARM Linux so we rely on *ppa:saiarcot895/chromium-beta* and use the latest version from there.
+We have ARM container that will use almost latest version of Chromium (using Microsofts Playwright build) and a newer version of Firefox.

+If you plan to run Lighthouse in the +1 container, that will not work.
+Lighthouse uses its own Chrome installation and at the moment Google do not provide a build that work on ARM Linux.

-It's probably better to run the AMD containers.
+You can run the AMD containers.
 If you have a newer version of Docker desktop installed, you can *"Use Rosetta for x86/amd64 emulation"* to run the AMD containers.
 Go to settings and turn it on (see the screenshot).

 ![Turn on Rosetta]({{site.baseurl}}/img/rosetta-docker.jpg)
 {: .img-thumbnail}